Staggerlee011/udacity-pdsnd-git/README.md

 # Udacity Programming for Data Science with Python Nanodegree Program - Bikeshare Project

-Example repo for the udacity course "Programming for Data Science with Python Nanodegree Program"
+Repo for the udacity course "Programming for Data Science with Python Nanodegree Program"

 ## Date created